nwmqpa/GTNH-CropAutomation/README.md

     uninstall

-To view an entire message regardless of how long it may be, enter
+To view an entire error message regardless of how long it may be, enter

     <program> 2>/errors.log